aneeqzia-isi/surgtoolloc2022-category-2/README.md

 ## Prediction format

-For category 2 of [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/) (surgical tool classification) the instructions to generate the Docker container are given below
+For category 2 of [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/) (surgical tool detection) the instructions to generate the Docker container are given below

 ### Category #2 – Surgical tool detection:

-The output json file needs to be a list of dictionaries, containing information of tools present (from the total of 14 possible tools) in each frame of the input video.
-An example is given below:
+The output json file needs to be a dictionary containing the set of tools detected in each frame with its correspondent bounding box corners (x, y), again generating a single json file for each video like given below:

 ```
 {